BY OUR PLATFORMS

-Historically, in vivo animal studies mainly used mammalian mouse or rat models, but regulations such as the 3Rs of research has led to an increase in alternative models such as zebrafish.
+Historically, in vivo animal studies mainly used mammalian mouse or rat models, but regulations such as the 3Rs of research have led to an increase in alternative models such as zebrafish.

-In conclusion, in vivo, in vitro and in silico studies have their place in early Drug Discovery processes.
-Zebrafish model offer important advantages and provide an affordable, effective, and more ethical option when in vivo testing is necessary, combining advantages from both in vitro and in vivo.
+In conclusion, in vivo, in vitro, and in silico studies have their place in early Drug Discovery processes.
+The Zebrafish model offers important advantages and provides an affordable, effective, and more ethical option when in vivo testing is necessary, combining advantages from both in vitro and in vivo.